camunda/camunda-docs-manual/content/reference/rest/job-definition/get.md

 ---

-Retrieves a single job definition according to the JobDefinition interface in the engine.
+Retrieves a job definition by id, according to the `JobDefinition` interface in the engine.

 # Method